ExpressGateway/express-gateway.io/_posts/2018-08-14-openapi-support-eg.markdown

 We've been exploring the OpenAPI spec for a while and we've been trying to understand what Express Gateway could do when such file is provided by the user.
 In particular, we have identified different touching points

-#### Connectivity informations
+#### Connectivity information

-We can use the connectivity informations for server target to configure the host of all the [apiEndpoints][apiEndpoints].
+We can use the connectivity information for server target to configure the host of all the [apiEndpoints][apiEndpoints].
 In this way we can make sure Express Gateway will receive connections exclusively when received on the specified host.

 #### Paths